KRFOSS/kali-docs/community/submitting-issues-kali-bug-tracker/index.md

 The Kali Linux bug tracker allows you to provide the frequency of the issue being reported.
 If you are submitting a request for a new tool or an upgrade to an existing tool, simply select **N/A** from the drop down options.
 If submitting a bug, please provide the appropriate response.

-Continuing the example above, by design, Chromium will not launch as root, so you would select 'always’ from the drop-down menu.
+Continuing the example above, by design, Chromium will not launch as root, so you would select 'always' from the drop-down menu.

 It is extremely important you provide an accurate response.
 If the Kali developers attempt to reproduce the issue, they need to know the frequency.
 If the issue happens occasionally but you have marked 'always', the issue may be closed prematurely as the developer doing the testing may not experience the issue.